darrenyatesau/DataLearner/README.md

 Training datasets must conform to the Weka’ ARFF format (we are working on a CSV dataset reader – thanks for your patience).

-Researchers: please cite the research paper -
-Yates, D., Islam, M.Z, Gao, J. DataLearner: A Data-Mining and Knowledge Discovery Tool for Android Smartphones and Tablets.
+Researchers: if you use this work, please cite the research paper - Yates, D., Islam, M.Z, Gao, J. DataLearner: A Data-Mining and Knowledge Discovery Tool for Android Smartphones and Tablets.
 ArXiv, 2019